About the Maine Pilotage Commission

 Captain David Gelinas - President, Penobscot Bay & River Pilots Association, Master of vessels of unlimited tonnage.
 Commission member since 1998.

-Captain Gerald Morrison - Eastport and Quoddy area Pilot, Master of vessels of unlimited tonnage.
-Over 35 years of seagoing and pilotage experience.
+Captain Gerald Morrison - Eastport and Quoddy area pilot, Master of vessels of unlimited tonnage.
+Over 35 years of seagoing and pilotage experience, including extensive tanker experience.
 Commission member since 1999.

 Captain Shawn Moody - Operations Manager at Chase, Leavitt Ship Agents, Master of vessels of unlimited tonnage.
 Commission member since 1999.

 Mr. Thomas Dobbins - Operations consultant to Sprague Energy with over 45 years of vessel, facility and marine logistics experience.
-Serves as Portland Harbor Commissioner.
-Master of near coastal vessels of 100 tons.
+He served as Portland Harbor Commissioner and holds a Master of near coastal vessels of 100 tons.
+Mr. Dobbins also served the Maine marine industry as a Past President of the Portland Chapter of the Propeller Club of the United States.
 Commission member since 2013.

-Captain John Worth - Retired Professor, Maine Maritime Academy, extensive experience in shipboard operations and prior tug boat company owner.
-Master of vessels of 1600 tons.
+Captain John Worth - Retired professor, Maine Maritime Academy, relief captain with the Maine State Ferry Service and extensive experience in shipboard operations and prior tug boat company owner.
+Master of vessels of 1,600 tons.
 Commission member since 2007.

-Mr. Brian Downey - Commission Administrator, retired senior Coast Guard officer with over 25 years of experience in marine safety and regulatory enforcement.
+Mr. Brian Downey - Commission Administrator, retired senior Coast Guard officer with 30 years of experience in marine safety and regulatory enforcement.
 Licensed deck officer of vessels of unlimited tonnage.
-Administrator since 2013.
+Commission Administrator since 2013.